-Maretto: in the ancient land of apple trees the mystery of the castle disappeared without leaving a trace.
+Maretto: in the ancient land of apple trees, the mystery of the castle disappeared without leaving a trace.

-The town covers an area of 4.93 km² and has a population of about 360 inhabitants.
+It covers an area of 4.93 km² and has a population of about 360 inhabitants.

 It is 18 km from Asti, the provincial capital.